Yadukrishnan

 Conclusion

 In this article, we looked at retry functionality using cats-retry.
 The code samples used here is available on GitHub.
-It is really an amazing library which provide a lot of flexibility.
+It is really an amazing library which provides a lot of flexibility.
 I hope that this was useful to you.
 Please feel free to leave comments if any improvements are needed.